selareid/podsync/docs/how_to_nebula.md

 For each feed, you must use url format `https://nebula.tv/<channel name>`.
 Only channels are supported at this time.

+Depending on the video length and chosen quality, videos may take a long time to download.
+If they exceed the timeout time, they fail.
+To avoid this, use a high download timeout value (65 minutes seems to be good for 1080p jetlag).

 An example config.toml for Nebula:
 ```
 [server]